-Generally, all visa applicants* ages 14-79 are required to appear in person at the U.S. consulate.
-The new rule now allows certain work visas to be issued without an in-person interview.
-These applications may be submitted by mail.
+Generally, all visa applicants between the ages of 14-79 are required to appear in person at the US consulate.
+The new rule now allows certain work visas to be issued without a personal interview.
+These applications can be submitted by mail.

-The existing rule on the option to apply by mail (without an interview) for students in categories F and M, as well as certain J-1 visas (Secondary and University Students, Professors, Research or Short-term Scholars, and Specialists), has also been extended through the end of 2022.
+Also, the existing provision for the possibility of applying by mail (without interview) for students in categories F and M, as well as certain J-1 visas (Secondary and University Students, Professors, Research or Short-term Scholars, and Specialists) has been extended until the end of 2022.

-The previous entry requirements continue to exist and apply analogously to the above provisions for U.S. work visas.
+The previous entry requirements continue to exist and apply analogously to the provisions for US work visas discussed above.

-As part of this process, the existing interview appointment waiver for certain visa applicants in categories H-2A and H-2B was also extended through the end of the year.
+As part of this, the existing interview exemption for certain visa applicants in categories H-2A and H-2B was also extended through the end of the year.

-In addition, the general and now extended interview waiver rule continues to apply to all other applicants who wish to renew a U.S. visa and whose old visa has not expired for more than 48 months.
+In addition, the general and now extended interview waiver regulation continues to apply to all other applicants who wish to renew a U.S. visa and whose old visa has not yet expired for more than 48 months.
 This regulation has now been extended until further notice.

 I.e., here persons applying for the same visa category may also qualify for the postal submission procedure under certain conditions.
-Theoretically, this exemption applies to all visa categories (except L-blanket visas), but there are differences depending on the responsible US consulate.
+Theoretically, this exemption applies to all visa categories (except for L-Blanket and E visas), however, there are differences depending on the responsible US consulate.

-For information on who currently qualifies for an interview exemption at the German U.S. consulates in connection with a visa renewal and thus for the postal procedure, please click here.
+For those who currently qualify for an interview exemption at the German US consulates in connection with a visa renewal and thus for the postal procedure, please see here.

-Due to pandemic-related closures, reduced appointment capacity, and staffing constraints at U.S. consulates, visa appointment wait times have consistently occurred over the past 2 years, sometimes lasting weeks.
-Even at the end of 2021, the available interview appointments at the U.S. consulates in Germany were sometimes booked up for weeks, so that many applicants had to postpone their planned trips to the United States.
+Due to the pandemic-related closures, reduced appointment capacity and staff restrictions at the U.S. consulates, there have been repeated waiting times for visa appointments over the past 2 years, sometimes lasting weeks.
+Even at the end of 2021, the available interview appointments at the U.S. consulates in Germany were booked up for weeks, so that many applicants had to postpone their planned trips to the United States.

-The availability of appointments in 2022 also varies greatly and changes almost daily.
-In principle, the extended regulations on postal submission are a positive sign and hopefully contribute to easing the interview appointment situation.
+Theschedule availabilitiesare also very different in 2022 and change almost daily.
+In principle, the extended regulations for postal submission are a positive sign and will hopefully contribute to easing the interview deadline situation.

-Currently, visa application processes by mail at the German U.S. consulates take about 2-3 weeks to receive the passport including visa.
+Currently, visa application procedures by mail in the German US consulates require about 2-3 weeks until the receipt of the passport including visa.
 However, it cannot be ruled out that processing times will increase due to higher access rates to this simplified procedure.
 Applicants can still make a regular interview appointment (subject to availability) if desired.
 The postal procedure is only an option and does not have to be used.